CLAS Residential College

 Where can you live?

-Manzanita – Newly renovated Manzanita Hall is a freshman co-ed hall that provides double occupancy accommodations with suite-style bathrooms.
+Manzanita – Manzanita Hall is a freshman co-ed hall that provides double occupancy accommodations with suite-style bathrooms.
 Manzanita is home to Manzy Square, the only all-you-care-to-eat dining facility located on the north campus.
 Residents can enjoy computer labs, laundry facilities, dining hall, fitness center, meeting spaces and two-story lounges with community kitchens.

 McClintock – Right next to Hayden Library the Memorial Union and central to everything on campus, McClintock Hall features a small computer lab, laundry and kitchen facilities, vending machines, air conditioning and a volleyball court.
 The rooms in McClintock are double-occupancy with suite-style bathrooms.
 Built in 1951, McClintock Hall was named in honor of James H. McClintock, the first president of the Alumni Association and a prominent Arizona historian.

-Palo Verde West – Home to the CLAS Tutoring Center and large lounge spaces, Palo Verde West provides double occupancy accommodations with suite-style bathrooms.
+Palo Verde West – Home to a Tutoring Center and large lounge spaces, Palo Verde West provides double occupancy accommodations with suite-style bathrooms.
 Dining options in nearby Palo Verde Main include Devil's Diner, a 1950s-themed restaurant, Devil's Bistro, featuring pizza, and Devil's Greens, offering salads, soups, breads and fruit.
 The Hub in nearby Palo Verde East is also home to Starbucks, the UPS Store and the University Housing Technology Center.

 San Pablo / CLAS Academy– Housing option for incoming academic scholarship recipients, San Pablo features double occupancy accommodations with suite-style baths.
 Amenities include: 24-hour campus security and front desk services, tutoring services, academic advising, laundry facilities, kitchen facilities and in room Ethernet/wireless connectivity.